 Once you’ve finished it the real work begins, because unless you promote and sell your online course, what does everything else matter?

-This is important because it frees up your time, money, and energy to create more courses, build a membership site, and run a successful business than becomes far bigger than you.
-This is how to have a true impact on your students.
-On your own, you can only achieve so much.
-With a team, you can achieve a great deal more.
+This is important because it frees up your time, money, and energy to create more courses and run a successful business than becomes far bigger than you.
+This in turn will allow you to have a true impact on your students.

 We hope this guide will help you jump-start your online course marketing and set you up for online course success!